The Meaning of Mariah Carey: Summary

 Carey's first album on her new label would be the soundtrack to the film Glitter (2001).
 Mottola continued to exert control over her career by interfering with both the film and album.
 To spite her after leaving him, the script became reductive and two of the soundtrack's songs were used to create similar-sounding ones for Jennifer Lopez.
 (Note: Glitter was released by Sony Pictures.
 As the CEO of Sony Music, Mottola had access to the production.
 He instructed Lopez's producers to recreate some of the soundtrack's songs for her, which were then released before Carey's.
 The original version of "Loverboy" is the basis for "I'm Real" (via its "Firecracker" sample) and "If We" is the model for its remix.)
 Combined with her demanding schedule, Mottola's meddling, and a tabloid frenzy over her appearance on MTV's Total Request Live, Carey was crippled with anxiety, fear, and exhaustion.
 Having almost no sleep in nearly a week, Morgan directed her to rest at their mother's house.
 Patricia woke Carey up and told her to go back to work.
 Carey verbally lashed out at Patricia, who called the police on her.
 Morgan convinced Carey to enter two facilities, both of which were unsuited to her needs.
 She was released from the second after the September 11 attacks and went on to promote Glitter.
 Carey entered therapy and was diagnosed with somatization.
 She was advised to no longer have contact with her siblings.

-Carey departed Virgin for Universal Records and recorded Charmbracelet (2002).
+Carey departed Virgin for Island Records and recorded Charmbracelet (2002).
 She reconnected with God by being rebaptized and beginning a three-year study of the Bible.
 Carey appreciated the commercial success of The Emancipation of Mimi (2005) and the critical response to her role in Precious (2009) for their ability to make both the public and herself move on from Glitter.
 After starting a relationship with entertainer Nick Cannon, they quickly married to have children, though they would later divorce.
 Carey was delighted that "All I Want for Christmas Is You" reached number one on the US Billboard Hot 100 music chart for the first time in 2019 and expresses how fulfilled she now feels as a person.